EduardoSalin/motaverse/README.md

 * The block button should not be on the actively logged in profile.
 * Blocked profiles should appear on my own profile page, where I can then remove them from that list.

-### User Story #6
+## User Story #6 - Deleting Posts
-*As a registered user, if I have submitted a post, I want to be able to edit or delete the post in case I made a mistake.*
+*As a registered user, if I have submitted a post or a comment, I want to be able to delete the post in case I made a mistake or no longer want it displayed.*

+**Additional information**

+* There should be a delete button next to posts or comments that I have created.
+* Deleting a post should also remove all associated comments and likes.
+* The option should only be visible to me as the creator of the post.

 # Design